The CPAP pillow is designed to help you sleep more comfortably with your CPAP mask and hose.

-This video can give you some helpful information about sleeping position with pillows:
+This video can give you some helpful information about the sleeping position with pillows:

 As you can see from this video, you can sleep better on your side by using a pillow between your knees.
 The pillow between your knees helps to relieve the pressure from the lower back.

-Now you only need to change the standard pillow with the special designed CPAP pillow, such as the CPAPMax Pillow.
+Now you only need to change the regular pillow with the specially designed CPAP pillow, such as the CPAPMax Pillow.

 If you are a stomach or side sleeper, you could try the falcon sleeping position, also known as "partial swastika sleeping position" because of the position of the arms, which looks like a swastika.